-Add Wheels To A Filing Cabinet
+10. Add Wheels To A Filing Cabinet

 Since a lot of filing cabinets don’t have bases that are easy to attach wheels to, I like to make a dolly.

 Make sure that the wheels are far enough in that they don’t stick out past the edge of the wood.
 If they do, they will get in the way when you want to push the filing cabinet right up beside something.

-Store Faux Flowers In Vases
+11. Store Faux Flowers In Vases

 If you like to use faux flowers like I do sometimes, there’s always the question of what to do with them when you aren’t using them.
 They’re kind of an awkward shape and you don’t want to squish them by piling a bunch of stuff on top of them.